 What happens when you grill a banana?
 Even better.. what happens when you stuff a banana with peanut butter and chocolate and THEN grill it?
 The answer is amazingness.
 Pure awesome.
-A great alternative to my formerly favorite fire-friendly dessert: s'mores.
-What I'm talking about is grilled banana boats.
+A great alternative to my formerly favorite fire-friendly dessert: s’mores.
+What I’m talking about are grilled banana boats.

 These were so delicious they seemed to disappear right before our eyes!

-Banana Boats are a super easy way to have a sweet treat after a bar-b-q or a day in the sun without spoiling your diet or health.
+Banana Boats are a super-easy way to have a sweet treat after a bar-b-q or a day in the sun without spoiling your diet or health.
 It takes about 3 minutes of prep and 15 minutes of waiting while it grills.
-And by waiting I mean hanging out with your friends by the fire while the grill works its magic on the banana, peanut butter and chocolate combination.
+And by waiting I mean hanging out with your friends by the fire while the grill works its magic on the banana, peanut butter, and chocolate combination.

-Choose your bananas wisely: the more ripe the banana is, the sweeter the boat will be post grilling.
+Choose your bananas wisely: the riper the banana is, the sweeter the boat will be post grilling.
 I prefer a less ripened banana.
 The final product is less sweet and has a cake-like texture from the extra starch in the banana.
 Make sure to cook the bananas until the skins are blackened to get the best effect.
 That allows enough time for the sugars in the banana to caramelize.

 Grilled Banana Boat Modifications